galaxyproject/galaxy-hub/content/get-started/new-leads/index.md

 2. Administer your group

-    * Set up a group organization and nominate members responsible for SIG's activities and procedures
     * Set up means of communication (mailing lists, chatting channels)
+    * Set up a group organization and nominate members responsible for SIG's routines (contact person, tool support person, etc.)

 3. Propose possible ways to promote your experience and results in order to:

-    * attract new people and groups into your SIG
-    * extend and share the acquired expertise
+    * extend and share the acquired expertise by publishing your results
+    * attract new people into your SIG by identifying other groups who might benefit from your experience

-4. Organise a training process for all interested in your SIG's activites
+4. Organise a training process for all interested in your SIG activites

     * set up a training network for your domain
     * mainain a training documentation (slides, hands-on, automation routines)

-Below you'll find a suggested path to follow before you can start your own community, a list of Do's and Don'ts and also useful links you should probably check out.

-### Path
+### What is _good to do_ before you start building a SIG - main (first) steps !

 #### Learn the basics about Galaxy

-First of all, you should start with our dedicated [**Get Started**](/get-started/) page to get a head-start of what Galaxy is about.
+First of all, you should start with our dedicated [**Get Started**](https://galaxyproject.org/get-started/) page to get a head-start of what Galaxy is about.
 You'll find all the necessary resources and you could even participate in the [**Galaxy Mentorship Network**](https://galaxy-mentor-network.netlify.app/) to get started with the help of a Galaxy Mentor.